KenzieMac130/KenziePack/README.md

 ## Multiplayer

-Multiplayer is provided via minecraft.kenziemac130.com, this comes preconfigured as part of the pack.
+Multiplayer is provided via minecraft.kenziemac130.com.
+This comes preconfigured as part of the pack.
+The vanilla servers will still be running and maintained alongside this.

 Should you wish to host your own server: this modpack has been configured to work with simple voice chat and given a compatibility layer for the velocity proxy.